moj-analytical-services/OPG/.ipynb_checkpoints/README_LPA-checkpoint.md

 - instructions on how to do some potential model developments

 ## Bayesian models
-- Incorporating Bayesian models in Lasting Power of Attorney (LPA) forecasting can enhance accuracy and provide a probabilistic framework for handling uncertainty.
+- Incorporating uncertainly friendly models in Lasting Power of Attorney (LPA) forecasting can enhance accuracy and provide a probabilistic framework for handling uncertainty.
-- Applying uncertainty around volatile data volatilty affected by covid pandemic for LPA application demand in log-term forecasting model.
+- Applying uncertainty around volatile data (application demands) affected by COVID pandemic in log-term time series forecasting model.

 #### Understanding Bayesian Models:
 - Bayesian models are based on Bayes’ theorem, which updates our beliefs (probabilities) based on new evidence.